Logos and uniforms of the Boston Red Sox: Caps

-The Red Sox typically feature a navy cap with a red "B" which was similar to the Brooklyn Dodgers “B” in the mid 1910s to the late 1950s in ornate lettering.
-This has been a Red Sox standard for a majority of their existence, though from 1975 through 1978 the caps were red with a blue brim, and the "B" in blue with white trim.
+The Red Sox typically feature a navy cap with a red "B" in a western lettering.
+The logo closely resembles to the Boston Braves "B" from 1908, 1921-1928 and 1936-1937, as well as the Brooklyn Dodgers “B” from 1909 to 1958.
+This has been a Red Sox standard for a majority of their existence, though from 1974 through 1978 the caps were red with a blue brim, and the "B" in blue with white trim.

+In 1931, the Red Sox started adding logos on their caps for the first time such as a single red sock logo with pinstripes on the background.
+In 1933, the single red sock logo was replaced by a blocky red "B" as well as the pinstriped caps were changed to a navy blue color.
+From 1936 to 1945, an early version of the famous western-styled red "B" has been adopted by the team.
+This logo would become officially recognizable starting with the 1946 season, when the western red "B" has given a thick white outline.
+Since 1954, the "B" logo has been modified to its current shape as it looks today, despite it had several variations until 1997.

 In 2009, the alternate hanging Sox logo caps were unveiled, and were paired with the alternate uniforms.
 However, during the 2010 season they reverted to the regular "B" cap regardless of what uniform they wear.

+The team's yellow Boston Marathon-themed yellow jerseys, first worn in 2021 as the team's first City Connect uniform, are paired with a light blue cap with the team's regular "B" also in blue and outlined in yellow and white.

 Socks and sweatshirts

 From 1936 to 2002 (with the exception of the 1974 alternate home uniform), the club sported blue undershirts or sweatshirts and tri-colored stirrup stockings, with a red anklet and two white stripes on a navy blue background on the upper sock.
 In 1974, the team wore red sweatshirts (and solid red stirrups) at home and traditional blue sweats with tri-colored stirrups on the road.
 Since 2003, the team has worn all-red stockings with both their home and away uniform sets, along with red sweatshirts, with one exception: as part of the 2009 logo and uniform redesign, the Red Sox initially wore solid blue stockings and sweatshirts with their road uniforms.
 The changes drew some criticism from fans for featuring solid blue stockings, instead of red, and their similarity to the Yankees' uniforms, and the team switched back to red sweatshirts and stockings after their first road trip and the remainder of the season.
 While Curt Schilling notably wore stirrup stockings during his Boston career, most players have abandoned stirrups for full socks.